-Aim: to provide knowledge and positive mindset to leaner drivers

-Duration: 8 lessons of 1 hour each
+Aim: to provide knowledge and positive mindset to learner drivers Duration: 8 lessons of 1 hour each

-Lesson Cc ontents 1.
-Attitude and responsibilities of driver Attitude in driving.Insurance and what it does not cover.Consequences of traffic accident.
-2. Knowledge on Traffic Rules & Regulation Road signs.
-Road markings.
-Traffic controls at intersections.
-Speed limits.
-Give way to pedestrians.
-Turning.Round abouts.Changing lanes and overtaking.Prohibition in parking.
-3. Characteristics of road users Car drivers.
-Pedestrians.
-Heavy vehicle.
-Motorcyclists.
-Cyclists.Animals.
-4. Driver Condition Medication, Fatigue.
-Alcohol.
-Phone Driving.
-Emotions.
-Vision & Perception error.
-Reaction time & stopping distances.Safe following distances.
+Lesson Contents 1.
+Attitude and responsibilities of driver Training and testing flowchart Attitude in driving Insurance and what it does not cover Consequences of traffic accident Seat belts, airbag and child seat.
+2. Knowledge on Traffic Rules and Regulations Purpose of Traffic Rules and Regulations Road signs Road markings Bus and taxi lanes Traffic controls at intersections Speed limits Give way to pedestrians Turning Roundabouts Changing lanes and overtaking Prohibition in parking 3.
+Characteristics of road users Car drivers Pedestrians Heavy vehicle and articulated Motorcyclists Cyclists Animals 4.
+Driver's condition Medication, fatigue, alcohol Mobile phone and other distractions Personalities - aggressive, show-off and impulsiveness Vision and perception error Reaction time and stopping distances Safe following distances

-Theory Lesson Curriculum Lesson Contents 5.
-The environment Night driving.
-How our eye's see at night.
-Colors affecting visibility.
-Headlight and high beams.
-Fog and sand storm.
-Visibility and Speed.
-Reports on accident causalities.
-Rain and floods.
-Visibility & Hydroplaning.
-Braking distance and Following distance.
-Assessing flood waters.
+Lesson Contents 5.
+The environment Night driving How our eyes see at night - Colors affecting visibility Headlight and high beams - Accident at night Fog and sand storm Visibility and Speed - Reports on accident causalities Rain and floods.
+Visibility and Aquaplaning Braking distance and Following distance Assessing flood waters.
 Passing through and thereafter.
-Driving on freeways, traffic violations and route planning Rules of freeways.
-Lane discipline.
-Dos and don'ts.
-Common accidents and violations.
-Planning for suitable route.
-Sufficient time for journey.
-Selecting best routes.
-Detours to avoid congestion.
-Eco driving.
-7. Developing Forecasting of hazards and emergencies when driving Risk forecast scenes of: Straight roads.
-Junctions.
-Night.
-Fog.
-Residential.
-School Area.
-Emergencies when driving.
-Stuck in sand.
-Mechanical problems.
-Video of tyre breakdown.
-8. Traffic accidents case studies & what to do in an accident Discuss various types of accidents.
-Crash with vehicle in front.
-Crash with vehicle behind.
-Crash with vehicle at junctions.
-Crash with passing vehicle.
-Crash with oncoming vehicle.
-Single vehicle crash.
-How to avoid the above accidents.
-What to do in an accident.
+Slippery and sandy roads 6.
+Driving on freeways, traffic violations and route planning Rules of freeways Lane discipline Dos and don'ts Common traffic accidents and violations Planning for suitable route Sufficient time for journey Selecting best routes Detours to avoid congestion Eco driving ADAS (advance driver assistance system) 7.
+Developing Forecasting of hazards and emergencies when driving Hazard perception clip: Straight roads - Junctions - Night Fog - Residential - School Area Emergencies Stuck in sand - Mechanical problems Give way to Emergency Vehicles 8.
+Traffic accidents case studies and How to act in an accident Discuss various types of accidents.
+Crash with pedestrians - Crash with vehicle in front Crash with vehicle behind - Crash with vehicle at junctions Straight /left turn - Crash with passing vehicle.
+Crash with oncoming vehicle - Single vehicle crash How to avoid the above accidents Emergency vehicles, official vehicles and how to give way to them Responsibilities in a crash Assistance to victims Who can give First Aid In-vehicle fire extinguisher Police Mobile Application for Accidents